Tuesday, January 20, 2026

 The Tar Sequence, an orchestral cue from the movie Cool Hand Luke by Lalo Schifrin, is one of them having a second life as a news theme completely eclipsing its original purpose.

-For Cool Hand Luke: The Tar Sequence, what makes it a fitting music cue for newscasts (in particular television news) is a staccato rhythm resembling the teletype.
+For Cool Hand Luke: The Tar Sequence, what makes it a fitting music cue for newscasts, in particular television news, is a staccato rhythm resembling the teletype.

-In addition, the teletype and Morse code were simple news sounders with no music to play in.
+Plus, the teletype and Morse code were simple news sounders with no music to play in.

 In order to make its sound fitting for newscasts, Al Primo selected and edited Cool Hand Luke: The Tar Sequence as the theme tune for Eyewitness News, removing its non-news elements.